Upgrade your website with cohesive IM and Live Chat strengths

 By doing this, you can gain insight into whether their needs are being sufficiently met, what financial products or services they’re interested in, their financial goals for the future, how their customer experience can be improved, and more.

-customer-satisfictionThere are a number of ways to gain customer feedback, but the most practical approach is to establish check-ins across all touchpoints.
+customer-satisfictionThere are some ways to gain customer feedback, but the most practical approach is to establish check-ins across all touchpoints.

 For example, if a customer were to contact your bank’s call center with a service request, the representative responsible for processing that request might close out the call by asking whether the customer had any additional questions and whether they were satisfied with the service they received.